 18. Intrepid Sea, Air & Space Museum

 Looking for an out-of-this-world experience?
 Then you need to head to the Intrepid Sea, Air & Space Museum.
 This world-famous museum is home to a wide variety of unique exhibits, including an actual space shuttle!
 You can also explore the historic aircraft carrier Intrepid, experience a simulated combat mission, and see firsthand what it was like to live and work on a submarine.
 With so much to see and do, the Intrepid Sea, Air & Space Museum is a must-see for anyone visiting New York City.

 Located at the tragic World Trade Center site, the National September 11 Memorial Museum tells the story of the 9/11 attacks and pays tribute to the victims.
 The museum features artifacts from the attacks, including memories and personal effects of those who passed away.
 You can also view footage of the attacks and learn about the heroes who responded.
 The museum provides a moving and intimate look at one of the most tragic events in American history.

 Few things are more pleasant on a warm day than strolling through a verdant garden, and the New York Botanical Garden is one of the best places to do just that.
 Founded in 1891, this vast public garden spans 250 acres and contains 50 different gardens and plant collections.
 You can explore themes like native plants, medicinal plants, and roses or wander the grounds and take in the diverse array of flora on display.
 And with its convenient location in the Bronx, the Garden is easy to reach from anywhere in New York City.

 21. Rockefeller Center Observation Deck

 There’s never a dull moment with all the things to do in New York City.
-So, if you’re looking for an amazing and unforgettable trip that will make you feel like a New Yorker in no time, be sure to put some of these things on your list and enjoy every minute!
+So, if you’re looking for an amazing and unforgettable trip, be sure to put some of these things on your list and enjoy every minute!